Skip to main content

 • A score of 144 or higher on the Quantitative Reasoning section of the GRE General Test

-If you have not completed the required undergraduate courses, you may still be admitted.
-Missing courses will be added to your curriculum and must be completed during your first year of graduate study.
+If you have not completed all of the required undergraduate courses, it is possible that you may still be admitted.
+This will be assessed on a case-by-case basis and competitive applicants will be advised accordingly.
+Missing courses will be added to your curriculum and, depending on the specific missing courses, must be completed either during your first year of graduate study or prior to beginning the program.

 GRE Scores

-The GRE is not required for Fall 2022 applicants and will not be used to evaluate applicants.
-The GRE may be submitted to establish math proficiency.
+The GRE is not required for Fall 2025 admission and will not be used to evaluate applicants.
+The GRE Quantitative Reasoning scores may be submitted only to establish math proficiency if that has not already been met by earning required grades in designated courses in math or psychological statistics.
+(See the notes on math proficiency under Undergraduate Coursework.)
 If you wish to submit GRE scores, use institution code 1319.

 Application Materials